K-S-K/RPIDBClock/README.md

 **Technically**, it is the Raspberry PI, connected to the DS3231 RTC module and the HD44780 LCD module with four lines by twenty symbols each.

 The RPI has a headless Debian installation and the .NET SDK v8.
-In the production, it is possible to install Runtime instead of SDK, but as I wanted to try remote debugging, SDK was installed.
+In the production, it is possible to install Runtime instead of SDK, but as I wanted to experiment with remote debugging, SDK was installed.

 The application can be built on the developer machine, deployed to the RPI via SSH, and executed as a service.
 For this purpose, the set of bash scripts was developed inside the project.

-When the application is executed, it updates the RTC's time from the NTP server, then gets time from the RTC.
+When the application is executed, it updates the RTC's time from an NTP server (if the network is available), then periodically retrieves the RTC's time.
 It has a hardcoded schedule of the trains I need to monitor for the commute, and displays the closest trains I can reach from my workplace.
 Yes, that's a shame to have it hardcoded, but I have limited resources for hobby projects.
 So I limited it by filtering one of the DB-scheduling service responses.
-Maybe later I'll make it updatable by itself, but not right now, because the average time of tram commute is less then train commute.
+Maybe later I'll make it updateable on its own, but not right now, because the average time for a tram commute is shorter than for a train commute, so I don't use it since I changed my commute path.

 The project's architecture uses Dependency Injection.
-It allows me to experiment with different configurations and to use stubs of some classes to play with others in unit tests, which I added to the project to protect already implemented logic from corruption during refactoring and optimization activities.
+It allows me to experiment with different configurations and to use stubs for some classes to play with others in unit tests, which I added to the project to protect already implemented logic from corruption during refactoring and optimization activities.

-For the project, I've used a very old Raspberry Pi 3B (just because I own it), so it is possible with a modern one, and I expect, with shorter startup time.
+For the project, I've used a very old Raspberry Pi 3B (just because I own it), so it is possible with a modern one, and I expect it to have a shorter startup time.

 ## Documentation reference